• Visionary leader, strategic planner

 Managing Editor, The Greenville (SC) News, 1986-2000

-Served in various capacities as one of the top editors at the nation’s largest-circulation daily newspaper.
+Served as senior editor, managing editor and deputy managing editor as one of the top editors at the nation’s largest-circulation daily newspaper.
 Led daily news meetings for planning each day’s edition; responsible for coordinating cover stories and breaking news for all sections of the newspaper.
 Had oversight for staff development (430 newsroom employees); developed and managed newspaper and corporate budgets totaling more than $40 million.
 (Promoted three times over 10-year period.)

 Also, served in editing roles at the following newspapers: